What is Life Cycle Cost Analysis?

 Life cycle cost analysis is ideal for estimating the overall cost of a project’s alternatives.
 It is also used to choose the right design to ensure that the chosen alternative will offer a lower overall ownership cost that is consistent with function and quality.

-LCCA needs to be performed during the initial stages of the design process, as there is room to make changes, and refinement that will ensure that the life cycle cost reduces.
+LCCA needs to be performed during the initial stages of the design process, as there is room to make changes and refinements that will ensure that the life cycle cost is reduced.
 The first step when performing an LCCA is determining the economic impact of the alternatives available.
 The effects are then quantified and expressed in monetary terms.

 Various costs arise when procuring, operating, or disposing of a project.
-Project-related costs can be classified into initial costs, fuel costs, replacement costs, operation and maintenance costs, finance charges, and residence values.
+Project-related costs can be classified into initial costs, fuel costs, replacement costs, operation and maintenance costs, finance charges, and residual values.

 Only relevant and significant costs in each of the categories above can be used to make investment-related decisions.
-Costs make sense when they are different for each alternative.
-They are considered significant when they are substantial enough to cause a dependable impact on a project’s LCC.
+Costs are considered significant when they are substantial enough to cause a dependable impact on a project’s LCC.